sthbrx/sthbrx.github.io/content/blog/2023-03-23-when-a-date-breaks-booting-the-kernel.md

 So it looks like the timestamp variable is actually expected to be a date format.
 To make it obvious that it's not a 'real' date, let's set `KBUILD_BUILD_TIMESTAMP=0000-01-01`.
 A bunch of zeroes (and the ones to make it a valid month and day) should tip off anyone to the fact it's invalid.

 As an aside, this is a different date to what I tried to set it to earlier; a 'timestamp' typically refers to the number of seconds since the UNIX epoch (1970), so my first attempt would have corresponded to 1970-01-01.
 But given we're passing a date, not a timestamp, there should be no problem setting it back to the year 0.
-The docs don't mention it being a timestamp at least...
+And I like the aesthetics of 0000 over 1970.

 Building and booting the kernel, we see `#1 SMP 0000-01-01` printed as the build timestamp.
 Success!
 After confirming everything works, I set the environment variable in the CI jobs and call it a day.